mwstandsfor/atlas/README.md

 # Photo Timeline (Atlas)

-Photo Timeline is a desktop application that extracts location data from Apple Photos.app and displays it in an organized timeline format.
+Photo Timeline is an application that extracts location data from Apple Photos.app and displays it in an organized timeline format.

 ## Features